This page may disappoint you

-Since there are many ways different to photograph something, I have to make sure that both of us are on the same page with regards to the photography.
+Since there are many different ways to photograph something, I have to make sure that both of us are on the same page with regard to the photography.

 After all information is gathered, it takes time to figure out and plan the photography.
 This is why it takes time to produce an estimate or quote.
 This is also why I can't give a quick quote over the phone.

-If a photographer asks you only about the where and when of a photo assignment and then gives you a price, run away from them.
+If a photographer asks you only about the where and when of your photo project and then gives you a price, run away from them.
 They are not thinking about you.